JaeYeonLee0621/SystemDesign-Interview/Chapter8_DistributedEmailService.md

 ### MemTable
 - As a temprary sorting area for data
-- As it fills up it contents are flushed to disk in a batch of sorted data structures called Sorted String Tables (SSTables)
+- As it fills up it contents are flushed to disk in a batch of sorted data structures called SSTables

 ### Sorted String Tables (SSTables) :star:
 - They store data in sorted order, enabling efficient queries and range scans
-- SSTables are ever modified, they are later merged into new SSTables or deleted as data is updated (= append-only file)
+- SSTables are later merged into new SSTables or deleted as data is updated (= append-only file)

 ### Levels
 - To manage data efficiently, SSTables are organized into levels